Detailed Semantics

 }

-will output something it has queued, or if it
+Every time clock updates queue will output something it has queued, or if it

 has nothing queued it will store that the next thing that arrives can go out

-will immediatly pass through the queue, but
+immediatly.
+So the first a will immediatly pass through the queue, but

 anything after that will be held.
 Then the normal select loop will run, except

-it will look at q
+it will look at q instead of a now, so that a can update without

 disturbing it.
 When we get to the terminating case, we update for next cycle

-with 0 and we return once(sum)
+clock with null and sum with 0 and we return once(sum).
+We return

-because removing something from the queue
+once(sum) instead of just sum because removing something from the queue

 takes one cycle, so it will be two cycles before we start on the next array, and